 For over 45 years, the Runaway and Homeless Youth Act (RHYA) has provided the foundation for American communities’ responses to youth and young adult homelessness.

-The Runaway and Homeless Youth and Trafficking Prevention Act (RHYTPA) of 2019 (H.R.
-5191/S. 2916) needs to be reintroduced in the 117th Congress and would enact critical changes that would increase young people’s ability to access pathways to independence, socioeconomic mobility, and success.
+The Runaway and Homeless Youth and Trafficking Prevention Act (RHYTPA) needs to be reintroduced in the 117th Congress.
+RHYTPA would enact critical changes to plug youth into networks of support that power their growth and success.

 In addition, RHYTPA needs to add a prevention services program to more intensively focus on providing prevention services to young people at risk of experiencing any form of homelessness.

 4.2 MILLION YOUTH IN AMERICA ARE AT RISK OF HUMAN TRAFFICKING

 In a typical year, 4.2 million young people experience homelessness in America.

 Youth experiencing homelessness are trafficked at high rates – unsheltered youth are more likely to fall victim to sex trafficking.
 According to a 2016 report from the Family & Youth Services Bureau (FYSB), 24% of youth living on the streets exchanged sex for money, and 27.5% did so for a place to stay.
 Covenant House International found that nearly one-in-five youth had been a victim of human trafficking – inclusive of sex and labor trafficking or both.

 Youth victims of abuse are more likely to exchange sex for the necessities they lack (e.g., shelter or food) – FYSB’s 2016 report noted that 23.5% of respondents had been abused before leaving home.
 A Las Vegas youth shelter found that 71% of domestic minor sex trafficking survivors had been sexually abused.